kcc-nma-art258/assignments/week-2/README.md

 #### Let’s start to style

 Create your stylesheet and save it in a folder called `styles`.
 The folder should live in the same directory as your home page `index.html`.
-However you name it is up to you, but let’s keep it simple and call it `style.css`.
+What you name your stylesheets is up to you, but let’s keep it simple and call it `style.css`.

 You should now have a folder named `styles` with a file called `style.css` within it.